 - continuing the Tax Increment Financing (TIF) program and providing incentives to municipalities and funding municipal infrastructure necessary to support economic development;

-- authorizing municipalities to enact ordinances that hold property owners responsible for the maintenance and appearance of their properties and structures; and
+- authorizing municipalities to enact ordinances that hold property owners responsible for the maintenance of their properties and structures to address the structural integrity of dilapidated properties that present a hazard to the public health;

-- recognizing that an adopted regional plan is not a regulation but a guidance document to help municipalities implement duly adopted plans.
+- recognizing that adopted regional plans are only guidance documents whose function is to help municipalities implement duly adopted plans at the local level; and

 - holding municipalities harmless from liability for any hazardous material incident at any facility that conforms with all state and federal permits and regulations;